FlowFX/divingdolphin/README.md

 to do so.
 In essence, it's going to be a training log for me and ... maybe others, too.

 **Diving dolphin** is a working title.
 [This is a diving dolphin](https://www.youtube.com/watch?v=VQ-aVoY9hlE).

+The second purpose of this repository is to give me a playground for all things Rails:

+- [At work](https://ioki.com/api/), we use RSpec, but I want to play with Minitest.
+- I've used Bootstrap a lot, but Tailwind sounds so nice!
+- [ViewComponents](https://viewcomponent.org/) are really, really cool.
+- I don't need NewRelic for this, but I want to know what it can do for me.
+- I've never set up a GitHub Actions workflow before.
+- And though a 100% test coverage is not a sign of good software quality, I want to see how long I can keep it up there.